bluesky-social/atproto/packages/oauth/oauth-client-node/README.md

-# ATPROTO OAuth Client for NodeJS
+# atproto OAuth Client for NodeJS

-This package implements all the OAuth features required by [ATPROTO] (PKCE, etc.) to run in a NodeJS based environment (Election APP or Backend).
+This package implements all the OAuth features required by [ATPROTO] (PKCE, etc.) to run in a NodeJS based environment such as desktop apps built with Electron or traditional web app backends built with frameworks like Express.

 ## Setup